University of Pittsburgh

 Using Othot to optimize the marketing budget

-OAFA’s Director of Marketing & Communications Kate Ledger plans to use the Othot platform to optimize Pitt’s investment in direct marketing and campaigns.
+OAFA’s Executive Director of Marketing & Communications Kate Ledger plans to use the Othot platform to optimize Pitt’s investment in direct marketing and campaigns.
 “In a world of limited resources, Othot will help us direct our dollars more efficiently,” she explains.
 “For example, let’s say our alumni magazine publishes an amazing article on innovations in engineering from Pitt graduates.
 We have thousands of prospects, but we only have the budget to print and mail 1,000 glossy reprints.
 The Othot platform can show us which 1,000 engineering students are most likely to respond to a mailed print piece.
 So we’ll mail to that select group, and use email or social media to reach the rest.
 Othot will enable us to better manage our costs while finding the best students to target.”

 Othot as a tool to help shape the class